 AFSC is a Quaker organization supported by individuals of different faiths who care about social justice, humanitarian service and peace.
 Its work is based on a Quaker belief in the dignity and worth of every person, and a faith in the power of love and nonviolence to bring about change.

 Created in memory of Sam Cox, a Quaker historian who died of HIV complications, the internship seeks a candidate wishing to learn from the rich AFSC and San Francisco Bay Area LGBT history and experiences.

-AFSC will pay an hourly rate equivalent to $400/month for the nine-month internship.
+AFSC will pay a total of $1500 for the nine-month internship.
 The position is supervised by the AFSC Assistant Regional Director.
 A report to the Regional Executive Committees would be very much appreciated, if possible, at the end of the internship.